-Th Six months ended June 30 2012 2011 % Change % Change at constant currency 2012 2011 % Change % Change at constant currency Revenues (millions) \$ 405 \$ 340 19% 16% \$ 797 \$ 682 17% 15% RTMs (millions) 8,967 7,847 14% 14% 17,834 16,076 11% 11% Revenue/RTM (cents) 4.52 4.33 4% 1% 4.47 4.24 5% 3%
+Three months ended March 31

+2013 2012 % Change % Change at constant currency

+Revenues (millions) \$ 457 \$ 392 17% 16%

+RTMs (millions) 10,554 8,867 19% 19%

+Revenue/RTM (cents) 4.33 4.42 (2%) (2%)

-The petroleum and chemicals commodity group comprises a wide range of commodities, including chemicals, sulfur, plastics, petroleum products and liquefied petroleum gas (LPG) products.
-The primary markets for these commodities are within North America, and as such, the performance of this commodity group is closely correlated with the North American economy.
-Most of the Company's petroleum and chemicals shipments originate in the Louisiana petrochemical corridor between New Orleans and Baton Rouge; in northern Alberta, which is a major center for natural gas feedstock and world-scale petrochemicals and plastics; and in eastern Canadian regional plants.
-Revenues for this commodity group increased by \$65 million, or 19%, in the second quarter and \$115 million, or 17%, in the first half of 2012 when compared to the same periods in 2011.
-The increase in the second quarter of 2012 was mainly due to higher shipments of crude oil originating in western Canada, liquefied petroleum gases, and condensate; freight rate increases; the positive translation impact of a weaker Canadian dollar; and the impact of a higher fuel surcharge.
-These factors were partly offset by lower volumes of refined petroleum products, sulfur and chlorine.
-The increase in the first six months of 2012 was mainly due to higher shipments of crude oil, petroleum lubricants, and asphalt and alternative fuels; freight rate increases; the impact of a higher fuel surcharge; and the positive translation impact of a weaker Canadian dollar.
-These factors were partly offset by lower volumes of molten sulfur to the U.S. market and reduced shipments of refined petroleum products.
-Revenue per revenue ton mile increased by 4% in the second quarter and increased by 5% in the first half of 2012 when compared to the same periods in 2011, mainly due to freight rate increases, the impact of a higher fuel surcharge; and the positive translation impact of a weaker Canadian dollar, partly offset by an increase in the average length of haul, particularly in the second quarter.
+The petroleum and chemicals commodity group comprises a wide range of commodities, including chemicals and plastics, refined petroleum products, natural gas liquids, crude oil and sulfur.
+The primary markets for these commodities are within North America, and as such, the performance of this commodity group is closely correlated with the North American economy as well as oil and gas production.
+Most of the Company's petroleum and chemicals shipments originate in the Louisiana petrochemical corridor between New Orleans and Baton Rouge; in Western Canada, a key oil and gas development area and a major center for natural gas feedstock and world-scale petrochemicals and plastics; and in eastern Canadian regional plants.
+For the quarter ended March 31, 2013, revenues for this commodity group increased by \$65 million, or 17%, when compared to the same period in 2012.
+The increase was mainly due to significantly higher crude oil shipments and increased volumes of propane and chlorine; freight rate increases; and a higher fuel surcharge due to longer haul crude volumes.
+These factors were partly offset by lower volumes of heavy fuel oils, and reduced shipments of gas and diesel due to a customer conversion to pipeline.
+Revenue per revenue ton mile decreased by 2% in the first quarter of 2013, when compared to 2012, mainly due to a significant increase in the average length of haul, partly offset by freight rate increases.